-Theophylline is used in the treatment of asthma prevention and chronic obstructive pulmonary disorder.
+Theophylline is used in the treatment and prevention of chronic obstructive pulmonary disease and asthma.

 How theophylline works

 Theophylline is a bronchodilator.
-It works by relaxing the muscles of the airways.
-This opens the airways and makes breathing easier.
+It works by relaxing the muscles of the airways and widens airways.
+This makes breathing easier.

 Common side effects of theophylline

 Nausea, Vomiting, Headache, Restlessness, Stomach upset

 - ₹164 to ₹194Modi Mundi Pharma Pvt Ltd2 variant(s)

 - ₹37 to ₹59Algen Healthcare Pvt Ltd2 variant(s)

 - ₹55 to ₹64Life Medicare & Biotech Pvt Ltd2 variant(s)